grafana/tempo/docs/tempo/website/cli/_index.md

 **Output:**
 Explanation of output:
-- `ID` block ID
+- `ID` Block ID.
-- `Lvl` Compaction level of the block
+- `Lvl` Compaction level of the block.
-- `Count` Number of objects stored in the block
+- `Count` Number of objects stored in the block.
-- `Window` The time window as considered for compaction purposes
+- `Window` The time window considered for compaction purposes.
-- `Start` The earliest timestamp stored in the block
+- `Start` The earliest timestamp stored in the block.
-- `End` The latest timestamp stored in the block
+- `End` The latest timestamp stored in the block.
-- `Duration` Time duration between start and end
+- `Duration` Time duration between start and end.
-- `Idx` Number of records stored in the index (present when --load-index is specified)
+- `Idx` Number of records stored in the index (present when --load-index is specified).
 - `Dupe` Number of duplicate entries in the index.
-Should be zero.  (present when --load-index is specified)
+Should be zero.  (present when --load-index is specified).

 **Example:**
 ```bash